Lizbethto/PLP-Python-build-in-data-structure-wk-2/README.md

 Inserts the value 15 at the second position.

-Extends the list with another list: [50, 60, 70].
+Extends the list with [50, 60, 70].

 Removes the last element from the list.

 Sorts the list in ascending order.

-Finds and prints the index of the value 30.
+Finds and displays the index of the value 30.

-Instructions from the Assignment
-We were asked to:

-Start with an empty list.

-Add specific numbers to it.

-Insert a value in the middle.

-Extend the list with another list.

-Remove the last element.

-Sort the list.

-Find and display the index of a specific number.

-What I Learned
-Working on this helped me understand:

-How lists store multiple items in Python.

-The difference between append() and extend().

-How insert() can place an item in any position.

-How to sort data in ascending order with sort().

-How to find the position of an item with index().

-How to Run My Program
+### How to Run
-To test this program:

-Make sure Python is installed on your computer.
+Ensure Python is installed on your system.

 Clone or download this repository.

-Open your terminal or command prompt in the project folder.
+Open a terminal/command prompt in the project folder.

-Run:
+Run the program with:

 bash
 Copy
 Edit
 python list_operations.py
-Files in This Repository
+### Files in This Repository
-list_operations.py – The Python program with the list operations.
+list_operations.py – Python program implementing the assignment.

-README.md – This file, explaining the assignment and what I learned.
+README.md – Documentation of the project and assignment details.

+### Learning Outcomes
+From this assignment, I learned:

+The difference between append() and extend().

+How to insert an element at a specific index.

+How to remove elements using pop().

+How to sort a list and find the index of a value.